A semigroup-theoretic linkage theory for relative ideals: principal and canonical links: Linkage and liaison classes

 This example shows that principal and canonical linkage may behave in a drastically different way: the same ideal can be isolated in the principal theory while belonging to a nontrivial liaison class in the canonical theory. \end{example}

 Both principal and canonical linkage are governed by involutive duality operators.
-More precisely, the assignments the assignments $I\mapsto S-I$ and $I\mapsto K(S)-(K(S)-I)$ define involutions on the set of relative ideals of $S$ (up to translation).
+More precisely, the assignments \(I\mapsto I^{*}=S-I\) and \(I\mapsto I^{K}=K(S)-I\) define involutions on the sets of \(S\)-reflexive and \(K(S)\)-reflexive ideals of \(S\), respectively, up to translation.
 As a consequence, in each of these two settings liaison classes are necessarily rigid, consisting of at most two elements modulo translation.

-Therefore, in this setting, semigroup liaison reduces to the study of involutive duality operators.
+Therefore, in these settings, semigroup liaison reduces to the study of these involutive duality operators on the corresponding reflexive ideals.

 \begin{remark} If one allows both principal and canonical linking ideals, that is,

 then an ideal may admit more than one direct link.
 In this mixed setting, even liaison need not be trivial, as compositions of principal and canonical links may produce new ideals. \end{remark}